WP Ultimo 2.0 Beta 8 is out!

 • Legacy: when available, that mimics the way that field looked in v1.

-Our own team will make extensively use of that feature to add new layouts for those fields as new releases get out.
+Our own team will make extensive use of that feature to add new layouts for those fields as new releases get out.

 This build also adds the Period Selection field, which allows your customers to choose between different billing periods for your plans.
-Changes are automatically reflected onto pricing tables as well.
+Changes are automatically reflected in pricing tables as well.

 Meta fields finally work.